Vaccines are medicines that help to protect you and your family from infectious diseases.

 If the vaccine successfully passes through all phases of clinical trials, it can be submitted to the TGA for approval.
 If the TGA approves it, it can be used in Australia.

-Once the TGA approves a vaccine, independent experts advise the Australian Minister for Health on how to roll out the vaccine.
-For example, they consider:
+Once the TGA approves a vaccine, a group of independent experts called the Australian Technical and Advisory Group (ATAGI) advises the Australian Minister for Health on how to roll out the vaccine.
+For example, ATAGI considers:

 - who should get the vaccine first

-- how to manage practical roll-out issues, like storage, distribution and vaccination.
+- how to manage practical issues, like storage, distribution and vaccination

 The manufacturing process for vaccines is complex because vaccines must be produced to strict quality standards.
 Also, they often need to be stored and distributed in special conditions to ensure their safety and effectiveness.